longdang193/customer-churn-prediction-azureml/docs/pipeline_guide.md

 - `search_space` – candidate values per model (Random Forest, XGBoost, etc.).

 **`configs/train.yaml`** contains:
-- `models` – list of models to train (should be only the best model after HPO)
+- `training.models` – list of models to train (should be only the best model after HPO)
-- `hyperparameters` – hyperparameters for each model (updated with best values after HPO)
+- `training.hyperparameters` – hyperparameters for each model (updated with best values after HPO)

 `run_hpo.py` converts the search space lists into Azure ML `Choice` distributions.